thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

 contentColumnTitle: We love our Paradise, let us share it with you!
-contentColumn: Visit an isolated island beach only accessible by boat where you are invited to jump in for a swim and try our beach games (including Beach Volleyball, Stand Up Paddle-boarding, Beach Cricket, Snorkelling and Fun Novelty Inflatables).
+contentColumn: Visit an isolated island beach only accessible by boat where you are invited to jump in for a swim and try our beach games (including Beach Volleyball, Stand Up Paddle-boarding, Beach Cricket, and splash mat).
 Or if you just want to laze on the beach (or our trampoline-style foredeck) that's totally fine, we'll play some cool tunes while you sip on an icy cold drink so you can relax and watch the world sail by in style.
 But don't forget to keep your eyes peeled for the friendly bottlenose dolphins who regularly cruise past.
 accordionSection:
   accordion:
     - dropdownContent: >-